 I can only conclude that they immediately exited from another location since I have not seen any further activity in the two weeks since the installation.
 Later, after a more detailed inspection of the nesting area I did find one electrical cable that had been gnawed to the point that the copper was visible on all three wires!
 This could have been real trouble if they were there for much longer.

-Used Rodent Strobe to Get Rid of Rats in Attic.
+Used Strobes to Get Rid of Squirrels in Attic.